Prince Archie of Sussex

-Prince Archie of Sussex (Archie Harrison; born 6 May 2019) is a member of the British royal family.
+Prince Archie of Sussex (Archie Harrison Mountbatten-Windsor; born 6 May 2019) is a member of the British royal family.
 He is the son of Prince Harry, Duke of Sussex, and Meghan, Duchess of Sussex.
-He is a grandson of King Charles III and is sixth in the line of succession to the British throne.
-He was born during the reign of his great-grandmother, Queen Elizabeth II.
+A grandson of King Charles III, he is sixth in the line of succession to the British throne.

 Birth, family and infancy

-Archie Harrison Mountbatten-Windsor was born at 05:26 BST (04:26 UTC) on 6 May 2019 at the Portland Hospital in London.
+Archie Harrison Mountbatten-Windsor was born at 05:26 (BST) (04:26 UTC) on 6 May 2019 at Portland Hospital in London.
 He is the first child of the Duke and Duchess of Sussex.
 Unlike previous royal births, there was no immediate photocall at the hospital steps.
+His birth was announced by Buckingham Palace via a framed notice on an easel, though unlike previous royal births there were no signatures by the mother's doctors.
 Several landmarks were illuminated in different colours to mark the birth, including Niagara Falls, the CN Tower and the London Eye.
 His name was announced on 8 May 2019.
 He has mixed-race ancestry, having African-American and European-American maternal lineage.
-He has dual nationality of the United Kingdom and the United States.
-In a 2021 television interview, the Duchess said that while she was pregnant with him there were "concerns and conversations about how dark his skin might be when born" from a member of the royal family.
+He has dual citizenship of the United Kingdom and the United States.

-Archie was christened wearing the royal christening gown by Justin Welby, Archbishop of Canterbury, on 6 July 2019 in the private chapel at Windsor Castle, with water from the River Jordan.
+Archie's parents brought him to meet his great-grandparents Queen Elizabeth II and Prince Philip for the first time when he was two days old.
+He was christened wearing the royal christening gown by Justin Welby, Archbishop of Canterbury, on 6 July 2019 in the private chapel at Windsor Castle, with water from the River Jordan.
 In a break from royal tradition, his parents did not make public the identities of his godparents.
-Three of the godparents were later reported to be Charlie van Straubenzee, Tiggy Pettifer and Mark Dyer.
-He was shown to his great-grandparents Queen Elizabeth II and Prince Philip for the first time when he was two days old.
+Four of the godparents were later reported to be Charlie van Straubenzee, Tiggy Pettifer, Mark Dyer, and the 7th Duke of Westminster.

 In early 2020, Archie's parents stepped down from their roles as working members of the royal family.
-The family then moved to North America and settled in Montecito, California in the summer of that year.
+The family then moved to North America and settled in Montecito, California, in the summer of that year.
 His younger sister, Lilibet, was born in 2021.